How To Manage Chronic Shoulder Pain

 Ginger Root As an Antidote for Chronic Shoulder Pain

 Ginger root has been used for thousands of years in Indian Ayurvedic medicine.
 In a study published in How Stuff works, ginger was found to be superior to NSAIDs in treating pain such as joint inflammatory pain.

 Its superiority, researchers found, was due to the fact that ginger blocked the pain-causing prostaglandins as well as the inflammatory leukotrienes.
-These pain sensation causing substances produced due to inflammation.
+These are pain sensation- causing substances produced due to inflammation.

 Gingers’ antioxidants also break down existing inflammation and neutralize the acidity within joints.
 This then calms the pain and inflammation in joints and muscles.

-As such, ginger than can be a powerful way to manage chronic shoulder pain.
+As such, ginger can be a powerful way to manage chronic shoulder pain.

 Chronic shoulder pain may be related to inflammation as in osteoarthritis.
 So ginger is a powerful anti-inflammatory, calms this inflammation thereby reducing and alleviating the shoulder pain.

 A 2001 controlled study found that participants given ginger extract capsules experienced moderate pain control.
 However, there were some mild gi disturbances, so if you experience stomach upset, you may want to try a different natural remedy for shoulder pain.